TaylorDJones11/LanguageBot/README.md

    Set up an IAM role with permissions for Amazon Lex, Lambda, and Translate to enable secure service access.

 5. **Create a Lambda Function**
-   Develop a Lambda function to process the translation request by interacting with the Amazon Translate API.
+   Develop a Lambda function using Python to process the translation request by interacting with the Amazon Translate API.

 6. **Test the Lambda Function**
    Verify the Lambda function works as expected by running test cases with sample phrases.